-The College, a member of the Florida College System, offers baccalaureate and associate degrees, workforce certificates, adult education leading to a high school diploma or GED, business and industry training, non-credit continuing education, community outreach, and cultural enrichment opportunities for students and the community.
+The College, a member of the Florida College System, offers baccalaureate and associate degrees, workforce certificates, business and industry training, non-credit continuing education, community outreach, and cultural enrichment opportunities for students and the community.

 IV.
-PRESIDENT'S INSTITUTIONAL PRIORITIES (updated November 2021)
+PRESIDENT'S INSTITUTIONAL PRIORITIES